1 Big Sustainable Island

 The final look of the new Big Island outhouse, based on the winning design by team Waste Watchers, drawn by designer Joseph McPhee.
 Sixteen Monmouth Academy students took part in an Outhouse Design Competition this spring, for school credit.
 This Outhouse Design Competition was not taken lightly.
 Well, maybe it did have a few moments.
 "We had crazy ideas, but they were all jokes," Monmouth Academy sophomore Dylan Thombs said.
 "A lot of catapulting ideas... " sophomore Kerstin Schkrioba said.
 Her team name?
 Shack of Doom.

 Sixteen students took up Kent Ackley's loo challenge over the winter.
 Ackley, a Monmouth Academy graduate from the Class of 1985, owns Big Island, a wooded 14-acre spot in Annabessacook Lake, one half-mile offshore.
 He wants to see it turned into a learning laboratory, a place for students to practice environmental stewardship, renewable energy and sustainable living.
-He created the nonprofit One Big Sustainable Island toward that goal.
+He created the nonprofit 1 Big Sustainable Island toward that goal.

 Someday, up to 100 people might visit at a time.
 First, it needs infrastructure.